sujato/cullavagga/dpcv-project.md

 The initial report of the discovery is said (in the sign on the exhibit) to have been posted by H.C.R.
 Bell in the Department of Archaeology’s Annual Report of 1901.
 Unfortunately, this edition of the Report does not seem to be available online.
 We should ascertain whether a copy of this Report exists at the Department, and if possible have it scanned and uploaded. {A microfilm copy may be available for viewing at the [National Gallery of Australia Research Library](https://trove.nla.gov.au/work/8639753).
 However this apparently includes plates only, so it may well be useless for our purpose.}

-The manuscript is discussed in Fernando’s excellent <cite>“A Note on Three Old Sinhalese Palm Leaf manuscripts”</cite>.
+The manuscript is discussed in fair detail in P.E.E.
+Fernando’s excellent <cite>[A Note on Three Old Sinhalese Palm Leaf manuscripts](/related-essays/Fernando_Three_Old_Sinhalese_Manuscripts.pdf)</cite> (1982).
 Fernando reaches the following conclusions:

 - He confirms, on the basis of epigraphic analysis and historical context, Paranavitana’s conclusion that the manuscript was copied in the reign of Parākramabāhu II of Dambadeṇiya, and is definitely later than the Polonnaruwa period.
 - He notes some details of the script, which may be useful for our typists.